 Mr. Qirngnuq (interpretation): Thank you, Madam Chairperson.
 I thought I would have only two questions, but I have another one.
 Every year you allocate houses to communities according to need.
 There is a final list made of communities that will get housing and COVID-19 has delayed almost everything.
 When can we expect the new document?
-When will the new guidelines for the waiting list be introduced?
+When will the department introduce the new guidelines for the waiting list?
 Thank you, Madam Chairperson.

 Hon.
 Joe Savikataaq (interpretation): Thank you, Madam Chairperson.
-I'm sorry, but I don't quite understand his question, so if he can ask it again.
+I'm sorry, but I don't quite understand his question, so could he rephrase his question?
 Thank you, Madam Chairperson.